Christian seminaries and theological institutions in India: Overview

+Various bodies coordinate theological education in India (see Theological associations in India).

-Majority of the seminary degrees awarded in India are not recognised by the University Grants Commission.
-The Roman Catholic seminaries are often affiliated with Pontifical Universities in Rome or Roman Curia.
+The majority of the seminary degrees awarded in India are not recognised by the University Grants Commission.
+The Roman Catholic seminaries are often affiliated with Pontifical Universities in Rome or DVK.
 The degrees and doctorates awarded by Senate of Serampore and Asia Theological Association (ATA) are not legally recognized under Section 22 of the UGC Act.
 The Senate of Serampore derives its power to grant degree from the Royal Charter granted by King Frederick VI of Denmark.
 Senate of Serampore is also the first institution to grant degrees in India.